 - September: Newport Beach Food and Wine Festival

-- October: There's no special event in Newport at Halloween, but homeowners along the waterfront between the peninsula and Balboa Island go all out to decorate, making an evening stroll feel like walking through a lighted carnival.
+- October: Homeowners along the waterfront between the peninsula and Balboa Island go all out to decorate, making an evening stroll past them feel like walking through a lighted carnival midway.

 Isn't Newport Beach Romantic?

-Newport Beach is a relaxing, romantic place filled with simple pleasures.
-Watch the sun rise on the beach, and then have breakfast nearby.
+Newport Beach is a relaxing place filled with simple pleasures.
+Watch the sunrise on the beach, and then have breakfast nearby.
 Stroll hand-in-hand along Marine Avenue on Balboa Island.
 Take the little walk-on ferry over to the Balboa Fun Zone and win your sweetheart a stuffed animal.

 Go on a romantic gondola ride.
 Some locals don't even know about Newport Beach's canals, but they make a perfect place for a sunset ride.
 You can take your romantic ride with Gondola Adventures or Gondola Co. of Newport.